andrerhenry/RocketModel/README.md

 # RocketModel

-Rocket model is any easy and approachable way to get first round rocket flight simulations done without having to build a Open Rocket model or diving into RocketPy simulations.
-It features a GUI for easy edditing of simlation perameters and a verity of plots of the simulation.
+Rocket model is any easy and approachable way to get first round rocket flight simulations without having to build a Open Rocket model or diving into RocketPy simulations.
+It features a GUI for easy edditing of simlation perameters and a veriety of plots for the simulation.
 Before using Rocket Model one should note the major assuptions of the model:
   - Gravity is concidered constant
   - The rockets angle of attach is zero for the flight
   - The rockets is stable and ridged
-  - The Motor burns consitanly and evenly at average thrust
+  - The motor burns consitanly and evenly at average thrust

 ## Installation